-We recommend that the \$299.9 million cost increase for the Project is funded with available and eligible local funds at time of expenditure (Countywide Other Funds) including debt financing.
+We recommend that the \$17,000,000 cost increase for the Project is funded with available and eligible local funds at time of expenditure (Countywide Other Funds) as the funding (including debt financing).
 The Policy analysis has looked at potential cost reductions and these are not feasible given the status of the Project and timing of the funding need.
-The Policy analysis has also considered local funding from the subregions, including Measure R South Bay Transit Investments, local return, and the defunding of projects in the Call For Project and or cost savings from other projects and has determined that this funding is not available.
+The Policy analysis has also considered local funding from the subregions, including Measure R South Bay Transit Investments, the Subregional Equity Program, local return, and the defunding of projects in the Call For Project and or cost savings from other projects and has determined that this funding is not available.
 State and federal formula funding were also evaluated but these are not available as they are programmed for other uses in Metro's financial forecast.